Cosmology with Supernova Encore in the lensing cluster MACS J0138$-$2155 -- Spectroscopy with MUSE: Stellar kinematics of galaxies

-We follow the procedure detailed in \cite{bergamini19} (Appendix B), and fit Eq. (\ref{fj}) with affine-invariant Markov chain Monte Carlo \citep[MCMC,][]{goodman10,foreman13}.
-We explore the posterior probability distribution for the values of $\sigma_\mathrm{ref}$ and $\alpha$ as defined in Eq. (\ref{fj}), and of the intrinsic scatter around the Faber-Jackson relation $\Delta \sigma$.
-The prior and likelihood functions, and the $\Delta \sigma$ are defined as in Eqs.
+We followed the procedure detailed in \cite{bergamini19} (Appendix B), and fit Eq. (\ref{fj}) with affine-invariant Markov chain Monte Carlo \citep[MCMC;][]{goodman10,foreman13}.
+We explored the posterior probability distribution for the values of $\sigma_{v,\mathrm{ref}}$ and $\alpha$ as defined in Eq. (\ref{fj}), and of the intrinsic scatter around the Faber-Jackson relation $\Delta \sigma_v$.
+The prior and likelihood functions, and the $\Delta \sigma_v$ are defined as in Eqs.
 (B.3) and (B.4) in \citet{bergamini19}.
-The recovered value of $\sigma_\mathrm{ref}$ is compatible with the measured $\sigma$ value for the reference galaxy (ID\textsubscript{MUSE}=1308).
-In Fig. \ref{fig:fj}, we show the Faber-Jackson relation and its uncertainty, and the 13 cluster members used to optimise its parameters.
-These parameters are used in Ertl et al. (in prep.) to describe the cluster-member component in their SL model of MACS0138 more accurately.
-In Table \ref{tab:fj}, we report the median values, with a $1\sigma$ uncertainty, of the three optimised parameters, as a result of the posterior probability distribution exploration with MCMC.
+The recovered value of $\sigma_{v,\mathrm{ref}}$ is compatible with the measured $\sigma_v$ value for the reference galaxy (ID\textsubscript{MUSE}=1308; see Table \ref{tab:vdispcat}).
+In Fig. \ref{fig:fj} we show the Faber-Jackson relation and its uncertainty, and the 13 cluster members used to optimise its parameters.
+These parameters are used in \cite{ertl25} to describe the cluster-member component in their SL model of MACS0138 more accurately.
+In Table \ref{tab:fj} we report the median values, with a $1\sigma$ uncertainty, of the three optimised parameters, as a result of the posterior probability distribution exploration with MCMC.